-I had been thinking a lot about the glamour of Memphis, its faded grandeur, and empty streets filled with remembering.
-The pimp was born and raised in Memphis, although he has lived all over the place.
-I asked him at one point, “So.
-What is Memphis like?”
+During my walks around the city, I had been thinking a lot about the glamour of Memphis, its faded grandeur, and empty streets filled with remembering.
+The pimp was born and raised in Memphis, although he has lived all over the country.

 He replied, emphatically, “Memphis is a no-good dirty town full of redneck crackers.”

-— It was a good reminder: It doesn’t pay to get too sentimental about these things.
+— It was a good reminder to not get too sentimental about these things.